 None of Frontier Economics Pty Ltd (including the directors and employees) make any representation or warranty as to the accuracy or completeness of this report.
-Nor shall they have any liability (whether arising from negligence or otherwise) for any representations (express or implied) or information contained in, or for any omissions from, the report or any written or oral communications transmitted in the course of the project.
+Nor shall they have any liability (whether arising from negligence or otherwise) for any representations (express or Assiegled) emitted in the course of the project.